 Hilary is an Associate Director of the new ESRC Centre for Climate and Social Transformations (CAST) led by the University of Cardiff.

 Hilary Graham has led a range of research programmes, including the Department of Health Public Health Research Consortium (2005-11).
 She is a Co-Investigator in the NIHR Public Health Policy Research Unit (2019-2024, led by LSHTM).

-Hilary Graham’s books include Unequal Lives: Health and Socioeconomic Inequalities (Open University Press, 2007) and Understanding Health Inequalities (Open University Press, 2010).
-She was also an author for the 2015 Lancet Commission on Health and climate change: policy responses to protect public health.
+Her books include Unequal Lives: Health and Socioeconomic Inequalities (Open University Press, 2007) and Understanding Health Inequalities (Open University Press, 2010).

 Hilary was a member of the Social Policy and Social Work Panel for the 2014 Research Excellence Framework, as well as a number of previous Research Assessment Exercises, and has served as Vice-Chair of the ESRC Research Committee.
 Hilary received a CBE for services to social science in the Queen's Birthday Honours List 2014 and was elected a Fellow of the British Academy in 2016.

 Hilary's current research interests focus on the social and health implications of climate change, including implications for future generations (children's future lives and the lives of those yet to be born).
 She also continues her research interests in public health and social inequalities.